Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 ### THEMEHIGH CHECKOUT FIELD EDITOR PLUGIN INTEGRATION

 The plugin [Themehigh Checkout Field Editor for WooCommerce](https://www.themehigh.com/product/woocommerce-checkout-field-editor-pro/) is compatible with email customizer.
-The fields created using Checkout field editor plugin is passed conditionally to default woocommerce hooks
+The fields created using Checkout field editor plugin is passed conditionally to default woocommerce hooks `woocommerce_email_order_meta` or `woocommerce_email_customer_details`.
-**woocommerce_email_order_meta** or **woocommerce_email_customer_details**

 Email customizer have option to show the checkout fields anywhere in the template using a shortcode `[WCFE name='field_name' label='field_label']`

-You can use the shortcode `[WCFE name="field_name"]` to show only the value without label.
+You can use the shortcode `[WCFE name='field_name']` to show only the value without label.

 Eg: Consider you have created a field `test_field` in the checkout field editor plugin.
 In order to show the field in the email template at a particular position, you can use the above shortcode as `[WCFE name='test_field' label='Test Field']`.